ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/endpoint-cryptominer-suspicious-process-execution-investigation/investigation-walkthrough.md

 ---

+### Scenario Context

+A SIEM alert was generated after a suspicious process execution was detected on a Windows endpoint within the `cybertees.local` domain.
+The alert flagged an executable named `cudominer.exe`, which matched keyword-based detection logic associated with cryptocurrency mining activity.
+At the time of detection, it was unclear whether the execution represented benign user behavior, authorized tooling, or malicious activity requiring response.

+The situation required investigation to determine what process was executed, where it originated from, which user and host were involved, and whether the observed behavior aligned with known cryptominer infection patterns.
+The goal of the analysis was to validate the alert by examining process execution context, attribution data, and detection logic to determine whether the activity constituted a true security incident.

+---

 ### Incident Scope
 This investigation focused on a single automatically generated SIEM alert associated with suspicious process execution.
 The scope was limited to the endpoint, user account, and log data directly related to the alert event.
 The primary objective was to validate the alert by identifying the responsible process, attributing execution to a specific user and host, and determining whether the activity met the criteria for malicious classification.
 Analysis beyond the originating host, including lateral movement or broader environmental impact, was outside the scope of this investigation.